Sharan-Babu/Gemini/README.md

   ![s2](https://user-images.githubusercontent.com/50396375/164226469-9e093343-f0f4-4b7d-8032-4db42bf0911b.PNG)

 2c.
-This cell requires no change if the above 2 cells were changed accordingly.
+The following cell requires no change if the above 2 cells were changed accordingly.

   ![s3](https://user-images.githubusercontent.com/50396375/164226882-6016a194-d920-4155-a5eb-7c15700173a1.PNG)